 The National Trust for Historic Preservation today announced its annual list of the 11 most endangered historic places in the US.
 They range from a California home owned by Japanese immigrants who were forcibly incarcerated in 1942 to the church in Chicago where Emmett Till’s body was displayed after his 1955 killing on a visit to Mississippi, helping to ignite the civil rights movement.

 The list has identified more than 300 sites under imminent threat since 1988.
-Its administrators say that the designations have helped to drum up enough support for preservation that only 5% of them have been lost, the trust says.
+Its administrators say that the designations have helped to drum up enough support for preservation that only 5% of them have been lost.

 Many of the places on the 2020 list are in severe disrepair and are threatened by demolition or development.
 “I believe that preservation is inherently optimistic work, and that when you have an extraordinary place and people are committed to its significance and value, we can put it back into use,” says Katherine Malone-France, the trust’s chief preservation officer.